SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

 	a. *Click* on the button *Add*

-	b. *Specify* a filter name: `<userID> exceptions` while `userID` is the one provided you by the Tenant Booker application.
+	b. *Specify* the name of the filter: `<userID> exceptions` while `userID` is the one provided you by the Tenant Booker application.

 	c.
-Add an additional filter criteria: the *Artifact Name* should contain the world *Hallo*.
+Add an additional filter criteria: the *Artifact Name* should contain ´Hallo´.
 Adapt the tree fields accordingly

 	d. *Save* the filter

+	>
+	> By means of this filter you will see exception that occur on all *Hallo World* integration flows that all participants will deploy.
+The filter can be adpated later to display only your exceptions.
+	>

 	<br>![](/exercises/ex2/images/IMExceptConfigAddFilter.png)